 Net asset value (NAV): The value of a fund's investments.
 For a mutual fund, the net asset value per share usually represents the fund's market price, subject to a possible sales or redemption charge.
-For a closed end fund, the market price may vary significantly from the net asset value.
+For a closed-end fund, the market price may vary significantly from the net asset value.

 Net assets: The difference between total assets on the one hand and current liabilities and non-capitalized long-term liabilities on the other hand.

-Net benefit to leverage factor: A linear approximation of a factor, T*, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of capital structure.
+Net benefit to leverage factor: A linear approximation of a factor, T*, that enables one to operationalize the total impact of leverage on firm value in the capital market imperfections view of the capital structure.

 Net book value: The current book value of an asset or liability; that is, its original book value net of any accounting adjustments such as depreciation.